kasyapgirijan/kasyapgirijan.github.io/_posts/2024-03-31-Demystifying_Nmap_Scans.md

 #### TCP NULL Scan (-sN)
 Nmap sends a TCP segment with no flags set (empty header), trying to bypass firewalls that filter based on flags in the TCP header.
 A completely empty packet might be allowed through, and the target's response (RST or no response) could provide clues about the port state.
 - __Limitations:__
-   - Target behavior is unpredictable, making interpretation of responses challenging.
+   - Target behaviour is unpredictable, making interpretation of responses challenging.
    - Like FIN scan, it might only distinguish open/closed ports.
    - Firewalls and IDS systems are likely to flag such unusual packets.

 #### Xmas Scan (-sX)
 Nmap sends a TCP segment with all flags set (FIN, SYN, PSH, URG, RST, ACK).
 This combination resembles a string of Christmas lights, hence the name.
 Like NULL scans, this aims to exploit firewalls that filter based on specific flag combinations.
 The scanner hopes for a response that might reveal the port state.
 - __Limitations:__
-   -  Target behavior is highly unpredictable, making response interpretation almost impossible.
+   -  Target behaviour is highly unpredictable, making response interpretation almost impossible.
    - Provides extraordinarily little value in determining port states.
    - Firewalls and IDS systems are likely to identify this as a suspicious scan attempt.

 Below sample for `FIN Scan` where, I have specifed the ports 25,135,139 using `-p` flag.
+The output for NULL and Xmas are the same as what we get in FIN.

 ```bash
 root@Brahma:/home/kasyap# nmap -sF -p 25,135,139 scanme.nmap.org